 I have many photos that were taken during the years of the First World War.
 Some show soldiers near the front lines.
 A few show wounded soldiers with medical staff.
 A few show politicians with stern expressions, while others show ordinary people doing things that have little or no connection to the war.
 I wanted to feature one photo in this blog post, but which one?
 Could a single image evoke a long and devastating conflict?
 Possibly, but that’s asking a lot.
 I settled on the postcard above, sent by a German soldier in 1917.
 The wooden sign at upper right says Wald-Kirche (forest church).
-I find the absence of people in the photo haunting, as though the church had been built for a congregation who would never attend.
-Are they in the trenches?
-Have they all been killed?
-Not all, probably, but their absence seems to evoke all the congregations of men who went off to serve their countries and never returned.
+I find the absence of people in the photo haunting, as though the church had been built for congregations of men who served their countries and never returned.

 Update (Nov.
 9): In a comment below this post, Joachim at Bibliothekspostkarten very kindly transcribed and translated the message above:

 Zum 17.7: Herzliche Glückwünsche zum Namenstage sendet Dein […] Sohn Fritz.

 In the field, 11.7.

 Congratulations on your Name day on 17.7. from your […] son Fritz.

 Joachim did the same for the address area of the card: